xcat2/xcat-core/docs/source/advanced/cluster_maintenance/service_node/changing_hostname_ip.rst

-Changing the hostname/IP address
+Changing the Hostname/IP address
 ================================

 Change compute node definition relevant to the service node
 -----------------------------------------------------------

 Change the settings in database.
-Below shows a method to find out where the old ip address settings (take 10.6.0.1 as a example) are used in Hierarchy environment.
+Below shows a method to find out where the old IP address settings (take 10.6.0.1 as a example) are used in Hierarchy environment.

 * Query the old attribute ::

     lsdef -t node -l | grep "10.6.0.1"
     # below is output of the above command.
 We can find out that nfsserver
-    # and servicenode are using the old ip address setting.
+    # and servicenode are using the old IP address setting.
     nfsserver=10.6.0.1
     servicenode=10.6.0.1